schanzs/glacial-fluvial/README.md

 # glacial-fluvial
+## clever model names? long profile erosion by glaciers, streams and sediment (e, g, st, se?)

+the following sections correspond to review criteria from JOSS.

+### Statement of need
 This 1-D finite difference model simulates erosion of a mixed alluviul bedrock river by an overriding glacier and stream power, with feedbacks between the two erosional regimes in the form of valley widening and sediment storage; glacial supply to sediment loads; and meltwater.
+The model couples two previously distinct erosion regimes, and is intended for geomorphologists and geoscientists interested in the development of topography during glacial-interglacial cycles.

+### Installation instructions
+To use this software, download the .py files.
+The code was developed using Python3, and can be run as a Python script in your preferred method.
+Inputs are specified in inputs.py.
+If you do not have an initial topography, use spin_up_run.py to create one.
+Finally, analysis_run.py is run to apply glaciation onto your input topography.

+### Example usage

+### API documentation

+### Community guidelines
+How should people proceed if they want to contribute to the software, report issues or problems, or seek support?

+## Functionality & tests

 The model works through:
 1) altering inputs in inputs.py that include model set up in nodes, dx, dt, uplift rate, grain size, etc as well as switches to turn on/off sediment supply, glacial-fluvial feedbacks, and isostatic adjustments.